 The employee appealed to the Ontario Court of Appeal.
 The Court refused to interfere with the trial judge’s conclusion that the employment relationship was not sustainable after the employee uttered violent threats towards his fellow employees.
 The Court also agreed that the appellant’s disability, unknown to the employer at the time of termination, played no role in the decision to terminate.
 The Court reasoned that even if the employee’s conduct was influenced by his mental illness, such considerations are irrelevant if the illness played no part in the employer’s decision to terminate.
 On this basis, the Ontario Court dismissed the appeal.

 The Supreme Court’s denial of the employee’s application for leave to appeal marks the end of this extended litigation.
 The result is important for employers as it suggests that the presence of a mental illness does not permit employees to engage in acts of workplace violence.
 This case also reemphasizes the proposition that a finding of discrimination is based on the information available to the employer at the time of dismissal, not factors raised after the fact.

 Bellehumeur v.
 Windsor Factory Supply Ltd., 2015 ONCA 473, Leave to Appeal ref’d SCCA No. 362.
 Supreme Court of Canada Leave to Appeal denied February, 25, 2016.

 A copy of the Ontario Court of Appeal decision can be found here.

-Questions relating to the content of the article may be directed to Nazeer Mitha.
+Questions relating to the content of this article may be directed to Nicole Toye.